rchavezj/messing-with-python/README.md

 (3) Inside of settings.py, repo inside of django api project from step (2), add in the following apps </br>
 ![alt text](https://github.com/rchavezj/Pyhon_DevOps/blob/master/Images/settings.png)
 (4) python manage.py runserver 0.0.0.0:8000 --> On the browser type in 'http://127.0.0.1:8000/' to view ur code on the server.
 Django place holder (img of a rocket) is set to default.
+(4a) python manage.py runserver --noreload 0.0.0.0:8000 --> If running the local host ends up in an infinite loop.

 ### Django Migration setup